 Get Ready for What’s Ahead

 CMS-0057-F is shaking up how prior authorizations are handled and introduces new FHIR APIs.
-Still, with the proper prep, your organization can stay compliant and improve how you manage these processes.
+Ultimately these changes will help create operational efficiencies, speed up the delivery of care, and improve experiences for health consumers, providers and payers alike.
+With the proper preparation and planning, your organization can stay compliant and improve how you manage these processes.
 By sticking to this timeline and focusing on process improvements, you’ll be well ahead of the game when 2027 rolls around.

-The key is starting early—get your IT, compliance, and API teams involved now to ensure smooth operation when it’s time to go live. mPulse continues to partner with our clients to ensure their compliance success, if you would like to connect to discuss more, reach out to info@mpulse.com for more info/to discuss with our experts.
+The key is starting early—get your IT, compliance, and API teams involved now to ensure smooth operation when it’s time to go live. mPulse continues to partner with our clients to ensure their compliance success, if you would like to connect to discuss more, reach out here to meet with our experts.